-Therapy for San Francisco Children & Teens
+Therapy for San Francisco Children, Tweens & Teens

 I use an integrative approach, drawing on various practices and schools of therapy to optimize treatment for each child or teenager.
 The counseling may include components of behavioral, cognitive/behavioral, talk and/or play therapy.
 It includes gentle encouragement of new ways of managing challenging situations, emotions and/or relationships.

-Helping Bay Area Children and Adolescents Be Happier and Healthier
+Helping Bay Area Children and Adolescents Be Happier

 - Dealing with their own emotions

-- Responding appropriately to the emotions of others
+- Responding appropriately to other people's feelings

 - Communicating effectively